Master Digital Marketing, WordPress, SEO

 You might have already understood looking at the above picture of the font.

-It’s simple and easily readable and definitely considered one of the best fonts for the website you own.
+It’s simple and easily readable and considered one of the best fonts for the website you own.

 Ubuntu typeface is not that thick so it’s perfectly suitable for the body content and probably can go well with the technology blogs.